mkthakral/ImageComparisonUtility/README.md

 ## Documentation

 * [User Manual](https://github.com/mkthakral/ImageComparisionTool/blob/master/ImageComparision/resources/document/User_Manual.pdf) This document detailed information about how to setup and use this utility.
-* [Developer Manual](https://github.com/mkthakral/ImageComparisionTool/blob/master/ImageComparision/resources/document/Developer_Manual.pdf) This document contains detailed information about setting up this code, modifying it and maintain it.
+* [Developer Manual](https://github.com/mkthakral/ImageComparisionTool/blob/master/ImageComparision/resources/document/Developer_Manual.pdf) This document contains detailed information about setting up the code base, modify it and maintain it.

 ## Programming Language